ilianafrantzia/DSC-511-Group-Project/README.md

 | **4**   | Drama, History, War, Biography, Romance          | Historical & Biographical         |
 | **5**   | Documentary, Biography, History, Drama, Music    | Informative & Cultural Features   |

-**Cluster Distribution:** Visualized the number of movies per cluster, showing Cluster 2 as the most dominant with ~120K movies.
+Cluster Distribution: Visualized the number of movies per cluster, showing Cluster 2 as the most dominant with ~120K movies.

-**PCA Projection:** Applied PCA to project genre features into 2D, showing that clusters are well-separated, especially clusters 0, 2, and 4.
+PCA Projection: Applied PCA to project genre features into 2D, showing that clusters are well-separated, especially clusters 0, 2, and 4.
 This clustering helped group the movies into genre-based themes and offers insights into genre prevalence and diversity across the dataset.

 ### Topic Detection

 To uncover underlying themes in the textual data, we applied unsupervised topic modeling techniques.

-- **K-Means Clustering (Unigrams vs. Bigrams)**
+**1. K-Means Clustering (Unigrams vs. Bigrams)**

 Initially used K-Means clustering on unigram-based TF-IDF features to detect textual patterns.
 To enhance contextual understanding, we extended the feature set with bigrams and re-applied clustering.
 Evaluated clustering performance using silhouette scores, comparing scores before and after including bigrams.
 The improvement in silhouette scores demonstrated that bigrams contributed to more cohesive and well-separated clusters.

-- **Latent Dirichlet Allocation (LDA)**
+**2. Latent Dirichlet Allocation (LDA)**

 We then applied LDA (Latent Dirichlet Allocation) for probabilistic topic modeling, successfully extracting 7 distinct topics from the lemmatized movie titles.